gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 ## Welcome to wercker

 Let's start by setting up an account for Wercker.
-To do so we'll go to http://wercker.com and click on the **register** link at the top-right corner.
+To do so we'll go to http://wercker.com and click on the **Sign up** button.

 ![][3]

-[3]: /img/tutorials/welcome-to-wercker.png
+[3]: /img/tutorials/wercker-sign-up.png

 ## Register